siddharth271101/K-means-clustering-using-RFM-variables/README.md

 # K-means-clustering-using-RFM-variables
-Objective : To perform customer segmentation based on key attributes Recency, Frequency & Monetary (RFM) using K-means.
+Objective : Create customer segments by understanding their purchase behaviour for an online retail business.

 What is customer segmentation?
 Customer segmentation is a method of dividing customers into groups or clusters on the basis of common characteristics.